anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: When you have got an elephant by the hind legs and he is trying to run away, it's best to let him run.
+Quote: Anticipate the difficult by managing the easy.

-By: Abraham Lincoln
+By: Laozi